-Amber Heard wrapping up evidence in Johnny Depp libel trial
+Amber Heard says she ‘did not want to expose’ Johnny Depp

-LONDON (AP) — Amber Heard is wrapping up her evidence in Johnny Depp’s libel case against a British tabloid over allegations of domestic violence, further accusing her ex-husband of abusing her when he was high on drugs or was drunk.
+LONDON (AP) — Amber Heard insisted Thursday that she never wanted the world to know the details of her years of alleged abuse by Johnny Depp, as she concluded her evidence in her ex-husband’s libel case against a British tabloid.

-Taking the witness box Thursday for a fourth straight day at the High Court in London, the actor reiterated allegations of abuse when Depp was on a “bender” that would often last days.
+Taking the witness stand for a fourth straight day, Heard testified that everything she had said at the High Court in London was true.

+She said she just wanted to be “left alone” after the breakup of her and Depp’s tempestuous marriage and that she wanted to “save him the embarrassment.”

+“I didn’t want to do this, I did not want to expose this totality of what really happened to me,” Heard said.
+“I didn’t want to talk about everything that happened in our marriage and happened in our relationship.”

 “Johnny, when he was clean and sober, could be a wonderful person, generous, loving,” she said.
 “He’s a remarkable man when he’s like that and I loved him.
 The other side of him was a monster but I always held out hope he would get clean and sober.”

-In her first three days of testimony, Heard, 34, has accused Depp of an array of acts of violence, including throwing bottles at her “like grenades,” headbutting her and even of stubbing out a cigarette on his cheek.
+In her first three days of testimony, Heard, 34, accused Depp of an array of acts of violence, including throwing bottles at her “like grenades,” headbutting her and even of stubbing out a cigarette on his cheek.
 She has claimed that she often feared for her life during their tempestuous relationship.

-Depp, 57, is suing The Sun, specifically its publisher, News Group Newspapers, and its executive editor, Dan Wootton, for labeling him in an April 2018 article as a “wife-beater.”

 Sasha Wass, the lawyer representing NGN, read out a series of text messages that Heard had sent to her mother, including one from March 2013 that said: “He’s nuts, mum.
 Violent and crazy.
 I’m heartbroken that this is who I love.”

-Depp denies abusing Heard and claims she was the aggressor during their tempestuous relationship.
-He has been present throughout the trial, which has now lasted nearly three weeks, but was not present Thursday.
+Depp denies abusing Heard and claims she was the aggressor during their relationship.
+He missed Heard’s testimony on Thursday after arriving late to court.

-Heard’s sister, Whitney Henriquez, who previously lived in one of five penthouses owned by Depp in Los Angeles, is due to give evidence later Thursday.
+Heard’s sister, Whitney Henriquez, who previously lived in one of five penthouses owned by Depp in Los Angeles, has started giving evidence.

 During the first two weeks of case testimony at the High Court, judge Andrew Nicol heard from Depp and from several current or former employees who backed his version of events.
 In his testimony, Depp said he was the one being abused by Heard and that she had a history of being violent against him.